601: Girls Town

 Oh man, I should have had the Clown Burger.

-There is apparently a defunct restaurant in Fort Worth, Texas, called Clown Burger, but I have serious doubts that this is what the writers were referring to.
+There is apparently a restaurant in the Dallas-Fort Worth area called Clown Burger, but I have serious doubts that this is what the writers were referring to.
 Anyone?

 "It's all right, Mother."
 I'm only bleeding.